Posted: under Politics & New Media, television.

 There is no better feeling for me.
 I am only here for such a very short time; I keep wishing that I had an entire semester to really reach deep into these young people, to help them draw out their skills & refine them.
 But seeing their willingness to follow me down these strange multimedia pathways, and to help each other out along the way … leads me to believe that they will continue to help each other out after I am gone.

-Tags: addis ababa, artwork, Ethiopia, Ku Klux Klan, Obama, painting, training
+Tags: addis ababa, Art, artwork, Ethiopia, Ku Klux Klan, Multimedia, new media, Obama, painting, training, Travel, Web/Tech

 I found this painting in a humble little clothing stall in the merkato in Addis Ababa, during my last day there, when I finally got some free time to wander around and explore this fascinating city a little bit.